Eddevinc/files2/wvd-in-a-day/10-Access-Applications.md

 ### **Subtask 2: Access the published 'Desktop Application' using WVD Client**

-in this task we will access the desktop application i.e. WVD-HP-01-DAG with help of a WVD-Client using WVDUser-02.
+In this task we will access the desktop application i.e. WVD-HP-01-DAG with help of a WVD-Client using WVDUser-02.

 1. Now in the WVD client double click on the **WVD-HP-02-DAG** Desktop to access it.